celesteking/puppet-ssh/README.md

       port => 20009,
     }

-You can also restrict access for only certain users:

-    class { "ssh::server":
-      allowed_users => ["uggedal", "manager"],
-    }

-You can use `ssh::user` to add an authorized ssh key to an existing user for effortless authentication with ssh:
+You can use `ssh::auth::key` to add an authorized ssh key to an existing user for effortless authentication with ssh:

-    ssh::user { "uggedal":
+    ssh::auth::key { "someuser":
-      key => "a8a7dgf7ad8j13g",
+      key => "deadBeefSomeRsaKey==",
-      comment => "uggedal.com",
+      comment => "usercomment",
     }